Agnico Eagle Mines Limited (AEM) Shares Down Despite Recent Market Volatility

-Agnico Eagle Mines Limited (NYSE: AEM)’s stock price has decreased by -0.60 compared to its previous closing price of 56.54. however, the company has experienced a 10.26% increase in its stock price over the last five trading days.
+The stock price of Agnico Eagle Mines Limited (NYSE: AEM) has dropped by -1.49 compared to previous close of 58.36.
+Despite this, the company has seen a gain of 2.30% in its stock price over the last five trading days.
 Barron’s reported on 09/28/21 that Gold Miners Agnico Eagle Mines and Kirkland Lake to Merge.
 Both Stocks Fall.

 Is It Worth Investing in Agnico Eagle Mines Limited (NYSE: AEM) Right Now?

-Agnico Eagle Mines Limited (NYSE: AEM) has a price-to-earnings ratio of 37.12x that is above its average ratio.
-Additionally, the 36-month beta value for AEM is 0.79.
-There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 3 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Agnico Eagle Mines Limited (NYSE: AEM) has a price-to-earnings ratio that is above its average at 37.97x. and a 36-month beta value of 0.80.
+Opinions on the stock are mixed, with 16 analysts rating it as a “buy,” 3 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023